conda-incubator/conda-store/docusaurus-docs/conda-store/references/faq.md

 No matter what format you choose, environments that were previously created using other version formats will be accessible in the conda-store web UI.

-There is no real reason to use version 1 format anymore, but any version can be explicitly set via the config, for example:
+There is no real reason to use the version 1 format anymore, but any version can be explicitly set via the config, for example:

 ```python
 c.CondaStore.build_key_version = 1